nnseva/django-access/README.md

 })
 ```

+### Default plugin

+When no any plugin is found for the model, the default plugin is used instead.
+The static method `AccessManager.get_default_plugin` returns a just constructed default plugin instance.
+The constructor takes no parameters.

+The `ACCESS_DEFAULT_PLUGIN` settings value determines a ***string*** referring default plugin class appropriate to import using import_module standard python function.

 ### Plugin interface

 Every plugin provides a set of methods controlling access to the model class as a whole, as well as to separate instances of the model.
 The *Django-Access* package controls, which methods are defined by the plugin instance and use it to check whether the particular user can have access to the particular instance by the particular way.